HISTORY OF PETER PAN

 J.M.
 Barrie, author of Peter Pan

 What is not as well known is that J.M.
-Barrie was himself the “boy who wouldn’t grow up.”
-When James was 6, his older brother David died at 13 in an ice-skating accident.
-His mother was overcome with grief as David was her favorite son among her 8 children.
+Barrie played the “boy who wouldn’t grow up.”
+When James was 6, his older brother David died at 13 in an ice-skating accident a day before his 14th birthday.
+His mother was overcome with grief, as David was her favorite son among her eight children.

 Peter Pan in America

-A year later, it was seen on Broadway starring Maude Adams one of the most popular American stage actresses at the time.
+A year later, the play was seen on Broadway, starring Maude Adams, one of the most famous American stage actresses at the time.
 She subsequently took it on a national tour, and J.M.
 Barry wrote several plays for her.